MooersLab/pymolsnips/README.md

 Each snippet is stored in a single file.
 The files are stored in a subfolder in the hidden folder `~.eamcs.d/plugins/` in the home directory.

 <A href=#FASTLINKS2>Return to list of editors above.</A>

+<h3 name="wing">Wing (Universal)</h3>

+[Wing]() is a commercail IDE focused on Python.
+It is available for all platforms.

+Wing is available to academics through a special license.
+A free 30-day trial is available.

+Wing supports snippets.
+Wing has a snippet editor that eases the creation of new snippets.

+Wing comes with GUI driven installers.

+<A href=#FASTLINKS2>Return to list of editors above.</A>